12 Days

 This day marks a thrilling trekking journey as you’ll cross the Budhi Gandaki River through a wooden bridge and ascend higher than on other days.
 This shall enhance your trekking experience while adding magical glimpses of mountains to your sight.
 Today, you’ll pass through Athahra Saya and Larke Rivers while observing many Mani walls.

-Trekking through trails takes around 4-5 hours to reach Dharamsala, also known as Larkya La Phedi.
+The trek takes around 4-5 hours to reach Dharamsala, also known as Larkya La Phedi.
 Larkya La Phedi presents you with outstanding views of Larkya Peak and Naike Peak.
-Along with that comes the astonishing Larkya Glacier, which is located along the way before reaching Dharamsala.
+Along with that comes the astonishing Larkya Glacier, located on the way to Dharamsala.
 We’ll be spending our night at Larkya Rest House in Dharamsala.
 Dharamsala offers you a beautiful close view of Mt.
 Manaslu.

 Breakfast, Lunch, Dinner